kvshvlin/yourmailproject/index.md

 We ship blank postcards to these **<a href="https://kvshvl.in/yourmailproject/artists.html">artists</a>** who create handmade illustrations on postcards.
 We grow as a collective by selling these handmade illustrated postcards and sharing profits with the artists.
 If you want to illustrate, you can join us **<a href="https://kvshvl.in/yourmailproject/join.html">here</a>**.

-Here’s how you can help.

-If you’re already following us on  **<a href="https://www.instagram.com/yourmailproject" target="_blank">Instagram</a>**, and want to chip in a little extra, or if you simply want to help us make faster progress, you can shop these handmade illustrated postcards **<a class="btn" href="https://www.gumroad.com/yourmailproject" target="_blank">here</a>**.

 These handmade illustrated postcards are unique in the way that: no illustration will ever be printed, published like a magazine, reprinted, or remade; everyone gets a handmade illustrated postcard that is exclusive to them.
 You can send these handmade illustrated postcards to your family and friends with / without writing a message on them.

+Here’s how you can help.

+If you’re already following us on  **<a href="https://www.instagram.com/yourmailproject" target="_blank">Instagram</a>**, and want to chip in a little extra, or if you simply want to help us make faster progress, you can shop these handmade illustrated postcards.

 <div class="roadmap-spacer-1"></div>